 Carlson, J. E., C.A.
 Adams and K. E. Holsinger.
 In press.
 Intraspecific variation in stomatal traits, leaf traits, and physiology reflects adaptation along aridity gradients in a South African shrub.
 Annals of Botany.

 Carlson, J. E., and K. E. Holsinger.
-Extrapolating from local ecological processes to genus-wide patterns in colour polymorphism in South African Protea. in press.
+2015.
+Extrapolating from local ecological processes to genus-wide patterns in colour polymorphism in South African Protea.
 Proceedings of the Royal Society of London.
-Series B, Biological Sciences.
+Series B, Biological Sciences 282: 20150583. (cover photo).

 Mitchell, N., T. Moore, H. K. Mollman, J. E. Carlson, K. Mocko, H. Martinez-Cabrera, C. Adams, J. A. Silander, C. S. Jones, C. D. Schlichting, and K. E. Holsinger.
 2015.
 Functional traits in parallel evolutionary radiations and trait-environment associations in the Cape Floristic Region of South Africa.
 American Naturalist 185 10.1086/680051

 Prunier, R. K. E. Holsinger, and J. E. Carlson.
 2014.
 Reconsidering a disjunct distribution: molecular and morphological evidence for two evolutionarily distinct lineages in Protea mundii (Klotsch).
 South African Journal of Botany 95: 64-69.

 Heschel, M.S., A. Evankow, K.B.
 Wolfson, J.E.
 Carlson and K.E.
 Holsinger.
 2014.
 Drought response diversification in African Protea species.
 International Journal of Plant Sciences 175: 442-449.